-In the last step, electrolyte is added to the container and the container is sealed hermetically.
-When the assembly is completed, the cell is moved to formation process, where the first charging is done.
-After the formation step the cell is finalized for the Pack production.
+In the last step, an electrolyte is added to the container and the container is sealed hermetically.
+When the assembly is completed, the cell is moved to the formation process, where the first charging is done.
+After the formation step, the cell is finalized for the Pack production.